hojimat/hojimat.github.io/blog/_posts/2024-12-23-frontend-intro.md

 </div>
 ```

-Bootstrap was a revolution in frontend development.
+Bootstrap was a revolution in frontend development, and many libraries followed its approach, like `PicoCSS` or `TailwindCSS`.
 It super-powered the `HTML` by just adding classes to it, but it couldn't create custom `HTML` elements and had to rely on native `HTML` elements.

 ```html
 <!-- This will work -->